derpyninja/2019S-parameter-retrieval/README.md

 compiled a *.yml file* from my conda environment, which you can use to create your own local env like so (given that you already installed, e.g., *miniconda3*:

-conda env create -f paramretrieval.yml
+`conda env create -f paramretrieval.yml`

-Then you can simply run `source activate paramretrieval` to activate the environment.
-To start a jupyter kernel, type `jupyter notebook` in the group1 repository and open *CloudModel.ipynb*.
+Then you can simply run

+`source activate paramretrieval`

+to activate the environment.
+To start a jupyter kernel, type

+`jupyter notebook`

+in the group1 repository and open *CloudModel.ipynb* to play around a bit.

 Cheers,
 Felix